amirunpri2018/disaster-responses/README.md

 <a name="lim"></a>
 # Limitation
 The precision and recall result for each categories is vary, depend on the occurence of the categories in the training dataset.
-For example the most common categories such as 'related' which occurs 20,000 times will produces better precision and recall than categories like 'child_alone' that only occurs 188 times.
+For example the most common categories such as 'related' which occurs 20,000 times produces better precision and recall than categories like 'child_alone' that only occurs 188 times.

 <a name="lic"></a>
 # Licensing, Authors, Acknowledgements